 The guidelines that follow are for women who have an average risk for breast cancer.
 If you have a higher risk for breast cancer, such as having a family history of breast cancer in multiple relatives or at a young age, your doctor may recommend different screening for you.

 If you don't already know your risk of breast cancer, you can ask your doctor about it.
 You can also look it up at www.cancer.gov/bcrisktool/.

 If your doctor says that you have a high or very high risk, ask about ways to reduce your risk.
 These could include getting extra screening, taking medicine, or having surgery.
 If you have a strong family history of breast cancer, ask your doctor about genetic testing.

 Some things that increase your risk of breast cancer, such as your age and being female, cannot be controlled.
 But you can do some things to stay as healthy as you can.

 You can also do your best to eat well, be active, and stay at a healthy weight.
 Eating healthy foods and being active every day, as well as staying at a healthy weight, may help prevent cancer.

 Enter H706 in the search box to learn more about "Learning About Breast Cancer Screening".

 E. Gregory Thompson, MD - Internal Medicine

-& Kathleen Romito, MD - Family Medicine & Wendy Y. Chen, MD, MPH, MD, MPH - Medical Oncology, Hematology
+& Kathleen Romito, MD - Family Medicine & Wendy Y. Chen, MD, MPH - Medical Oncology, Hematology